• Skip to primary navigation

 • Dinner Rolls & Butter

-• (if you are serving a big feast my Raspberry Jello Fluff would be great with this)
+• (if you are serving a big feast this Raspberry Jello Fluff would be great too)

-A bowl of chicken pot roast topped with crispy french onions
+chicken pot roast topped with french fried onion

 Tender chicken thighs are slow braised with vegetables in a savory and creamy gravy flavored with garlic, rosemary, and bay leaves.
 The final dish is garnished with crispy french fried onions.